ITU-BDSA23-GROUP1/Chirp/docs/report.md

 # Process

 ## Build, test, release, and deployment
-Below are three illustrations of our workflows: 'Build and Test', 'Release Chirp' and 'Build and Deploy'.
+Below are three illustrations of our workflows that build and test, release Chirp and lastly build and deploy.

 <img src="images/BuildAndTest.png" alt="Activity diagram of the workflow for build and test of the _Chirp!_ application" style="width:300px;height:auto;display:block;margin-left:auto;margin-right: auto;"></br>